ethermol/hugo-book/templateSite/content/docs/arch/_index.md

 Arch is rolling so arch is current.
 Arch can be setup and used as a minimalist distribution as such lowering the attack surface.
 The arch [archwiki](https://wiki.archlinux.org/) is top notch.
 The initial part of the installation is described at: [prepare_installation_medium](https://wiki.archlinux.org/index.php/installation_guide#Prepare_an_installation_medium).

 ## Prepare
 Plan the desired layout of the disk.
-In this case: (HOW TO FIXed font ??)
+In this case:
 ```text
 +---------------+----------------+----------------+----------------+
 |ESP partition: |Boot partition: |Volume 1:       |Volume 2:       |